-- 38. All members are required to respond to complaint investigations in a timely, open and honest manner.
-The Professional Conduct and Ethics Committees may impose a sanction, such as a warning, or recommend penalties such as membership suspension or expulsion of any member found to have obstructed or provided misleading or incomplete information to a complaint investigation.
-Such recommended penalties must be reviewed and, if deemed appropriate, endorsed by the Board before they can be applied. - 39.
+All members are required to respond to complaint investigations in a timely, open and honest manner.
+The Professional Conduct Committee may impose a remedy as outlined in clause 27.

+- 41. If the Ethics Committee determines that a complaint is substantiated, it may impose a remedy, which may include an advisory notice, a caution or issue a formal remedy in the form of a warning.
+The Ethics Committee may also recommend more serious sanctions including membership suspension or expulsion from membership and the public release of details of the Ethics Committee's adverse findings against the respondent.
+Such sanctions must be reviewed and if deemed appropriate, endorsed by the Board before they can be applied.
+The Ethics Committee may recommend that the AusIMM notify any relevant parties or regulatory or statutory bodies, and may also require the respondent to take actions to redress the breach including undertaking of professional training. - 42.
 Upon recommendation from the Professional Conduct Committee or the Ethics Committee, the Board may require recovery of external costs incurred by the AusIMM in investigating a complaint matter from a member deemed to be in breach.
-Failure by a member to pay costs which the Board determines should be recouped from a member deemed to be in breach will result in suspension of membership if payment is not received three months after the issue of an invoice or expulsion from membership if payment is not received nine months after the issue of that invoice. - 40.
-Determinations by the Professional Conduct and Ethics Committees, or the independent third party hearing an appeal against the Ethics Committee's determinations must be implemented by the CEO, the Board and the relevant member(s) upon the expiry of any opportunities for appeal as set out in these Regulations.
+The AusIMM may issues a Tax Invoice (invoice) to the member deemed to be in breach.
+Failure by a member to pay costs which the Board determines should be recouped from a member deemed to be in breach will result in suspension of membership if payment is not received within three months after the date of issue of an invoice or expulsion from membership if payment is not received within nine months of the date of issue of that invoice. - 43.
+Determinations by the Professional Conduct and Ethics Committees, or the independent third party hearing an appeal against the Ethics Committee's determinations must be implemented by the CEO, the Board and the relevant member(s) upon the expiry of any opportunities for appeal as set out in these Regulations. - 44.
+The adherence to strict confidentiality requirements by the complainant(s), any respondents, Committee members, the AusIMM Board and Management Team, and any independent third party appointed to review the complaint is paramount to the integrity of the PSCP.